FBddcz/-Multi-modal-fusion-for-object-detection-/README.md

 **JRDB**  <br>
 The dataset includes 64 minutes of annotated multimodal sensor data including stereo cylindrical 360 degrees RGB video at 15 fps, 3D point clouds from two Velodyne 16 Lidars, line 3D point clouds from two Sick Lidars, audio signal, RGB-D video at 30 fps, 360 degrees spherical image from a fisheye camera and encoder values from the robot's wheels. <br>
 You can find in [Paper](https://blog.csdn.net/moxibingdao/article/details/106667809)   <br>
+## RGB-D-T:
+**VDT2048**  <br>
+This dataset contains 2048 image groups, and each group contains triple-modal images (i.e., visible image, depth image, and thermal image).
+All of the images have the same resolution of 640×480.
+This dataset collected 34 household items in the seven most common household scenes.<br>
+You can find in [Paper](https://github.com/VDT-2048/VDT-Dataset)   <br>